 - Advance reservations for your dog are required as we only have 4 dog-friendly suites available at any time.
 If you haven’t reserved a dog-friendly suite, please leave your buddy at home.

 - Dogs may not be left unattended in rooms unless they are crated.
-If you plan to hike in Mt.
-Rainier National Park in the summer, or ski in the winter, you’ll want to think about whether this can work for you.
+If you plan to ski in the winter, or hike in Mt.
+Rainier National Park in the summer, you’ll want to think about whether this can work for you.

-- A one-time $50/pet cleaning fee will be charged per stay to your room.
+- A one-time $50/dogcleaning fee will be charged per stay to your room.
 Normally, we have a limit of one dog/suite, although we do sometimes make exceptions during our slower season.

 - You will be asked to sign a pet waiver at check-in.